zhanghuanchong/event_hub/README.md

 ## What

-Dispatch and listen events everywhere using Dart [Stream](https://api.dartlang.org/stable/dart-async/Stream-class.html).
+Dispatch and listen events everywhere and whenever using Dart [Stream](https://api.dartlang.org/stable/dart-async/Stream-class.html).
 Also know as `Event Bus`.

 ## How